There are generally 2 reporting events when it comes to EMI options:

 - the unique scheme reference number (which will have been allocated by HMRC’s Employment Related Securities service when you first registered your EMI options).

 HMRC will review the reasonable excuse claim, and if agreed they will allocate a reasonable excuse code, which you will need to enter online when re-notifying HMRC of the EMI options.
+You can find our guide on how to notify HMRC here.

 Don’t forget to cancel the originally issued incorrect options when you complete and file your Employment Related Securities (ERS) annual return.
+You can find our guide on how to do an EMI Annual Return here.